Reserves are materials and resources which have been set aside by a professor to be used for a class.

 - Click on the course to see reserve items that your instructor has made available.

-If you have registered late or don’t see a course on the main Ares menu, contact Olin Library Reserves staff [(314) 935-5451] for assistance.
+If you have registered late or do not see a course on the main Ares menu, contact Olin Library Reserves staff by email at email@example.com or by phone at (314) 935-5451 for assistance.

 Washington University Libraries provide audio and video streaming services for materials held in the John M. Olin Library and the Gaylord Music Library collections which are needed for course reserve.
 Contact Olin Library Reserves staff regarding film streaming and Music Library staff regarding audio streaming.